Generalized Laplace Inference in Multiple Change-Points Models: Introduction

 The asymptotic distribution of the GL estimator is derived via a local parameter related to a normalized deviation from the true fractional break date.
 The normalization factor corresponds to the rate of convergence of the original (extremum) least-squares estimator as established by \citet{bai/perron:98}.
 The asymptotic distribution of the GL estimator then depends on a sample-size dependent smoothing parameter sequence applied to the least-squares criterion function.
 We derive two distinct limiting distributions corresponding to different smoothing sequences of the criterion function {[}cf. \citet{jun/pinkse/wan:15} for a related application in the context of the cube-root asymptotics of \citet{kim/pollard:90}{]}.
 In one case, the estimator displays the same limit law as the asymptotic distribution of the least-squares estimator derived in \citet{bai/perron:98} {[}see also \citet{hinkley:71}, \citet{picard:85} and \citet{yao:87}{]}.
 In a second case, the limiting distribution is characterized by a ratio of integrals over functions of Gaussian processes and resembles the limiting distribution of Bayesian change-point estimators.
 The latter is exploited for the purpose of constructing confidence sets for the break dates.
 We use the concept of highest density regions (HDR) introduced by \citet{casini/perron_CR_Single_Break} for structural change problems, which best summarizes the properties of the probability distribution of interest.
-This procedure yields confidence sets for the break date which, in finite samples, better account for the uncertainty over the parameter space in finite-samples because it effectively incorporates a statistical measure of the uncertainty in the least-squares criterion function.
-As noted in the literature on likelihood-based inference in some classes of nongranular problems {[}see e.g., \citet{chernozhukov/hong:04}, \citet{ghosal/ghosh/samanta:95}, \citet{hirano/porter:03} and \citet{ibragimov/has:81}{]}, the Maximum Likelihood Estimator (MLE) is generally not an asymptotically sufficient statistic in these models and so the likelihood contains more information asymptotically than the MLE.
+The HDR are common in Bayesian analysis where they are applied to a posterior distribution {[}see, e.g., \citeauthor{box/tiao:1973}{]}. \citeauthor{kendall/stuart:1961} discussed the difference between frequentist confidence intervals and Bayesian approaches in relation to the existence of a sufficient statistic.
+Our procedure yields confidence sets for the break date which, in finite samples, better account for the uncertainty over the parameter space in finite-samples because it effectively incorporates a statistical measure of the uncertainty in the least-squares criterion function.
+As noted in the literature on likelihood-based inference in some classes of nongranular problems {[}see e.g., \citet{chernozhukov/hong:03}, \citet{ghosal/ghosh/samanta:95}, \citet{hirano/porter:03} and \citet{ibragimov/has:81}{]}, the Maximum Likelihood Estimator (MLE) is generally not an asymptotically sufficient statistic in these models and so the likelihood contains more information asymptotically than the MLE.
 Hence, likelihood-based procedures are generally not functions of the MLE even asymptotically.
 This incompleteness property motivated the study of the entire likelihood rather than just the MLE.
 Likewise, our method exploits the entire behavior of the objective function.